A Valley Without Wind

-A Valley Without Wind is an indie and action-adventure video game developed by Arcen Games.
+A Valley Without Wind is an action-adventure and indie game developed by Arcen Games.
 The game was released on April 24, 2012 for the operating systems Microsoft Windows and Mac OS X on Steam.
 Players play as a random survivor in an unforgiving world that is shaped by the choices the player makes.
 The setting of the game is a post-ice-age world in the distant future.
 On February 18, 2013, a sequel to A Valley Without Wind was released called A Valley Without Wind 2.

 Gameplay

 A Valley Without Wind is 2-D sidescroller that lets players explore a vast procedurally generated world.
 Unlike other procedurally generated games the difficulty has a logical progression and there are a checklist and tips to assist the player.
 The main goal is to defeat the Overlord and save the continent.
 The player can choose how they want to prepare for the Overlord.
 They can do missions to gain new spells and roam the environment to find secret missions and stashes of magical crafting loot.
 The player can customize their character with different enchants and spells to fit their play style.
 Also the player can rescue people and make them part of the player's settlement, which allows the player to send them on dispatch missions.
 Once the player saves a continent from the Overlord a new bigger continent appears.
 The game adapts to how the player plays, such as the monsters and missions upgrading accordingly to the user's proficiencies.
 Death of a character in this game is permanent, but all of the inventory, enchants, and general progress are saved.